 11. Roll each portion flat into pieces about 5-8cms circle

-12. Place plug in the middle of the circle.
+12. Place the frozen plug in the middle of the circle.
 Wrap the dough around the plug until it’s well covered.
 It should be slightly round with a bit of a flat base.

 13. Arrange bagels on a baking tray with baking paper, making sure there is a few cms between each one